Cucumber Tomato Onion Salad Recipe

-As I was watering the different heirloom tomato plants this morning I couldn’t help but daydream of this real simple tomato onion and cucumber salad passed down from my grandpa.
+As I was watering the different heirloom tomato plants this morning I couldn’t help but daydream of this real simple and refreshing tomato salad passed down from my grandpa.
+Serve alongside these vegan ribs and avocado mashed potatoes for the ultimate summer meal.

-This right here is the #1 reason I grow tomatoes you guys!
+This salad is the #1 reason I grow tomatoes!

 Tomato Onion Cucumber Salad